 P.E. – The children will be working outside, whenever possible, learning to master basic movements such as running, jumping, throwing, catching, balance, agility and co-ordination.
 They will participate in team games and perform dances.
 As the weather turns more inclement, the children will develop their dance and gymnastic skills in the school hall.

-P.E. will be on a Monday and Friday; your child will need suitable clothing and shoes for indoor and outdoor activities.
+P.E. will be on a Monday and Tuesday; your child will need suitable clothing and shoes for outdoor activities.

-If at any time you are anxious or have any questions please come into class to see me and I will be happy to help.
+If at any time you are anxious or have any questions, please come into class to see me and I will be happy to help.